NethServer/nethsecurity/packages/snort3/README.md

 This package add the following extra UCI options under the `snort` section:

 - `ns_policy` - the policy to use for the Snort rules.
 Possible values are `connectivity`, `balanced`, `security`, `max-detect`.
+- `ns_alert_excluded` - if set to `1` the rules that are not part of any policy are added as alert rules, ICMP rules are always excluded because they are used for testing.
 - `ns_disabled_rules` - a list of SIDs to disable.
 - `ns_suppress` - a list of suppress rules.
 See [Rule suppression](#rule-suppression) for more details.